MiteshShah/miteshshah.github.io/_posts/devops/docker/2016-04-17-docker-installation.markdown

 ### Installation

 Docker Supports almost all Linux Distributions and OS.
 Here are installation instruction for some popular OS Distributions.
-You must fullfill following Prerequisites before moving for Installation steps
+You must fulfill following Prerequisites before moving for Installation steps

 #### Install Docker on Ubuntu
 {% highlight bash %}